kairitu/ford025b/README.md

- this is ford 0926 b
+ this is ford 0926 bbbbbb
 # ford025b